 Consider and understand your limits.

-In relation to planning ahead, there is nothing wrong with a half-hour hike – planned 15 minutes out and 15 minutes back.
-Shorter hikes are great, especially if you are trying out new snowshoes or are unsure of your endurance level.
+Whether a snowshoe beginner or not, there is nothing wrong with a half-hour hike – planned 15 minutes out and 15 minutes back.
+Shorter walks are great, especially if you are trying out new snowshoes or are unsure of your endurance level.

-By starting slowly and planning for short routes, you can build up your level of adventure once you gain confidence and ability.
-It’s important to listen to your body and plan your snowshoeing adventure in accordance with any injuries or illnesses as well.
+By starting slowly and planning for short routes, you can build up your adventure level once you gain confidence and ability.
+It’s also important to listen to your body and prepare for your snowshoeing adventure by considering any injuries or illnesses.

 Read More: Some Clear Dangers That Snowsports Exhibit

-Courses are offered in the United States, Europe, Asia, and South America through the American Institute for Avalanche Research and Education.
-Or take a course in Canada through Avalanche Canada.
-For more local information, seek out your local mountain and/or outdoors club.
+Avalanche preparation courses are offered in the United States through the American Institute for Avalanche Research and Education.
+Alternatively, take a course in Canada through Avalanche Canada or Europe through the European Avalanche School.
+For more local information, seek out your local mountain or outdoor club.

 It is so important to dress appropriately for the conditions!
-As a beginner snowshoer, check out our recommendations for how to layer clothing and which material of clothing to take with you.
+See our tips and recommendations above for what to wear while snowshoeing.

 Hydration is not just for summer sports.

-While hydration is a keyword connected to many summer activities, and while most hikers would never head out on an adventure without a bottle of water, the same consideration is not given to winter activities and it should be.
+While hydration is a keyword connected to many summer activities, most hikers would never go on an adventure without a water bottle.
+Unfortunately, most people don’t give the same consideration to winter activities.

-Just because you don’t feel as thirsty when the weather is cold, that doesn’t mean your body isn’t using and losing water.
-Cold, dry air will work to dehydrate you more quickly and you will still sweat under your layers, even if you don’t feel hot.
+Just because you don’t feel thirsty when the weather is cold doesn’t mean your body isn’t using and losing water.
+Cold, dry air will work to dehydrate you more quickly, and you will still sweat under your layers, even if you don’t feel hot.

-Understand that the work of movement under the weight of extra clothing, and with snowshoes strapped to you, means you will sweat, despite the cold.
+Understand that the work of movement under the weight of extra clothing and with snowshoes strapped to you means you will sweat, despite the cold.
 Forget the fact that you don’t feel hot.
-Understand that sweat is often trapped under layers or and it will evaporate quickly in the cold so you may not be aware of it.
+Instead, understand that sweat is often trapped under layers or, and it will evaporate quickly in the cold, so you may not be aware of it.

 Don’t forget to stay nourished.

 You don’t want to find yourself needing to rest outside in the cold because you don’t have the energy to go on.
-Inactivity and lack of motion will only make you colder, which for long periods of time, can lead to a scary situation.
+Inactivity and lack of motion will only make you colder, which can lead to a scary situation.

 Remember the dangers of winter sports.

-Hypothermia.
-Hypothermia is caused by prolonged exposure to cold, is aggravated by wet, wind, exhaustion, dehydration and hunger.
+Hypothermia is caused by prolonged exposure to cold.
+It is aggravated by wet, wind, exhaustion, dehydration, and hunger.

 Wear layers so you can shed some if it gets warmer to avoid excess sweating and so you can bundle up again when it gets colder.
 Consider a windproof layer to keep that extra chill from settling in.
 Wear a hat to prevent heat loss.